 When potting your Hoya Chelsea, start by covering the drainage holes with a piece of window screen, a coffee filter, or a large rock that allows water to pass through.

 Repotting your Hoya Chelsea may become necessary after a year or so, as its roots expand and it outgrows its current container.
-Choose a new pot with drainage holes that is only a couple of sizes larger than the current pot.
-This allows room for growth without overwhelming the plant with a new home that has too much space.
+Choose a new pot with drainage holes only a couple of sizes larger than the current pot.
+This allows room for growth without overwhelming the plant with a new home that has too much space (and soil).

-Gently transport it to its new pot, being mindful of the delicate roots.
+Gently transport your Hoya Chelsea to its new pot, being mindful of the delicate roots.
 Fill in any gaps with your soil mix, and water the plant thoroughly to help it settle in.

-As your Hoya carnosa Chelsea grows larger, it will require more frequent feeding.
+As your Hoya carnosa Chelsea grows larger, it’ll require more frequent feeding.
 During the blooming season (spring and summer), use a balanced liquid fertilizer once a month.
-Be cautious not to over-fertilize, as this can lead to issues such as leaf burn and root damage.
+Be cautious not to over-fertilize, as this can lead to issues like leaf burn and root damage.

 Early signs of too much fertilizer include yellowing leaves, wilting, or stunted growth.
 If you suspect over-fertilization, flush the soil with water to remove excess nutrients and reduce the frequency or strength of your fertilizer (remember, less is sometimes more!).